ZiyadAzzaz/Farm-Management-DB/README.md

 ## 🧩 ERD & Schema

 📸 Below is the Entity-Relationship Diagram (ERD) and database schema structure:
-*(Make sure to replace the placeholder paths with the actual paths to your images)*

 ![ERD Diagram](./final-erd.jpg)
 ![Database Schema](./final-schema.jpg)